wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

     This means: when unroll this recurrent layer, we will see:

       * 6 LSTM cells, that output T hidden units $(h_1,...,h_T)$, where each unit is a vector of size $m$.
-        - Note that there are also T state units $(s_1,...,s_T$, that only used between the LSTM cells in the same layer.
+        - Note that there are also T state units $(s_1,...,s_T)$, that only used between the LSTM cells in the same layer.
           - the state units (AKA recurrent units) controls long term information, which will be controlled by forget gate.
       * The input layer are T units  $(x_1,...,x_T)$, each unit is a vector of size `d`
       * Note that every LSTM cell **shares** the same parameter.

  2. The next layer is the output layer, using `softmax`.
 Note that the softmax only applies on the information of $h_T$, the last activation of $h$.

- 3. The structure of the unrolled neural network is:
+ 3. The structure of the unrolled neural network is (Also, take a look at Appendix 4, where a different architechure is defined):
     ```
                           y
                           |